azwisec/Free_Labs/README.md

 >
 This repo will be usefull for everyone who is passionate in learning new topic related to cyber security.

+Application security vulnerabilities encompass a wide range of weaknesses and flaws that can be exploited by attackers to compromise the confidentiality, integrity, and availability of software systems.
+From web applications to mobile apps and desktop software, no application is immune to these vulnerabilities, making it essential for developers, security professionals, and users alike to understand and address them effectively.

-All free labs in tryhackme.com are listed in the [labs.txt](https://github.com/azwisec/freelabs/blob/main/labs.txt)  file.
+All free labs in tryhackme.com are listed in the [Labs.txt](https://github.com/azwisec/freelabs/blob/main/labs.txt)  file.

-Free other labs including web, mobile, os etc are listed in the [labs2.txt](https://github.com/azwisec/freelabs/blob/main/labs.txt) file.
+Free other labs including web, mobile, os etc are listed in the [Labs2.txt](https://github.com/azwisec/freelabs/blob/main/labs.txt) file.

 Feel free to reach out to me for more.